-Neal is a Fellow and Board Member of the College of Commercial Arbitrators, an invitation only fellowship comprised of nationally and internationally recognized commercial arbitrators.
+Neal is a Fellow and Executive Board Member of the College of Commercial Arbitrators, an invitation only fellowship comprised of nationally and internationally recognized commercial arbitrators.
 He is a Fellow of the Chartered Institute of Arbitrators.

-For more than ten consecutive years, including 2021, Neal has been a peer-selected “Best Lawyer in America®”; rated “AV Preeminent” by Martindale-Hubbell; recognized for more than ten years as a “Super Lawyer®” in construction; and has been listed by “Who’s Who Legal” as “one of the world’s leading practitioners” in construction.
+For more than ten consecutive years, including 2021, Neal has been a peer-selected “Best Lawyer in America®”; rated “AV Preeminent” by Martindale-Hubbell; recognized for thirteen consecutive years as a “Super Lawyer®”; and has been listed by “Who’s Who Legal” as “one of the world’s leading practitioners” in construction.
 Neal was also named one of Bergen County, New Jersey’s “Top Lawyers” in (201) Magazine.

 Chambers USA has ranked Neal as a Band 1 Construction Mediator in New York.
 Chambers USA has also referred to Neal as “very intelligent” and “a breath of fresh air,” praising him for his ability to “bring to the table a pragmatic approach.”
 Chambers also noted that Neal “is the consummate professional, understanding the details and getting to the bottom of things very quickly.”

 Neal writes extensively about construction and commercial issues for various legal publications.
 Most recently, in August 2021, he co-authored an article appearing in the ABA Section of Litigation's journal, Litigation, on "Debunking Misperceptions: The Upsides of Commercial Arbitration."
 For a list and copies of some of Neal's articles, see Publications.